ArcaniteSolutions/truffe2/README.md

 This is a standard django project.
 Python requirements are stored in `truffe2/data/pip-reqs.txt`.

+This projects requires ImageMagick which can be obtained using `brew install freetype imagemagick`

 You will need access to tequila (EPFL internal network is enough) to login.

 No initial database is provided.
 To begin, grant yourself admin rights in the database after a first login, and create at least one unit.